pathdata/UNMaSk/DCIS/PrepareData/IM-NET/readme.md

 Summary
-1. Read whole slide image (Image format supported by imagescope and openslide library is used here for the purpose of explaination).
+1. Read whole slide image (Image format supported by imagescope and openslide  is used here for the purpose of explaination).
 2. Extract the free hand vertices.
 3. Save the binary mask for processing.
 4. Annotation supporting two whole slide image formats are provided here.